Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 4: On submission, the recipe should be added to the 'my recipes' page and available to view on the home page and on the recipes full details page.
 The user should also be redirected to 'my recipes' page and a 'recipe successfully posted' alert should appear at the top of the page to notify the user of the successful posting

 ### Tasks:
-- [x] Add RecipeForm class to forms.py
+- &check; Add RecipeForm class to forms.py
-- [x] Add PostRecipe class view to views.py and link form
+- &check; Add PostRecipe class view to views.py and link form
-- [x] Add URL path for PostRecipe to urls.py
+- &check; Add URL path for PostRecipe to urls.py
-- [x] Create post_recipe template with form, logic and content
+- &check; Create post_recipe template with form, logic and content
-- [x] Add post_recipe URL links to base template nav bars
+- &check; Add post_recipe URL links to base template nav bars
-- [x] Test functionality
+- &check; Test functionality

 7. As a **user** I can **like a recipe** so that **I can view that recipe in the recipe list on my 'my favourites' page at a later date**